Mass media in Lebanon: Television

 Television in Lebanon was introduced in 1959, with the launch of two privately owned stations, CLT and Télé Orient that merged in 1977 into Télé Liban.
 Lebanon has ten national television channels, with most being affiliated or supported by certain political parties or alliances.
-One of the latest addition is Al Mayadeen, which is close to Hezbollah, and it was launched on 11 June 2012 in Lebanon.
+Al Mayadeen, for example, is close to Hezbollah and was launched on 11 June 2012.

 Radio

+The first radio service began in 1938 in Lebanon.
 There are many private radio stations in the country.
 Two of the leading stations are BBC Arabic and Radio France Internationale.
-In addition, local stations People’s Voice and Lebanon Voice are also popular radio outlets.
+Additionally, local stations People's Voice and Lebanon Voice are also popular radio outlets.